Year of Call: 2012

 Assisted Daniel Lightman in Gladstar v Layzells [2014] EWHC 1449 (Ch), a claim regarding a breach of solicitor’s undertaking, on whether amendments to statements of case should be allowed where a proposed new defence relied on illegality and where the claimant had failed to comply with a court order.

-Amy acts regularly in probate and administration matters and claims under the Inheritance (Provision for Family and Dependants) Act 1975, as well as landlord and tenant issues arising in a probate context.
+Amy is ranked as a leading junior in Private Client: Trusts and Probate by Legal 500.
+She acts regularly in probate and administration matters and claims under the Inheritance (Provision for Family and Dependants) Act 1975, as well as landlord and tenant issues arising in a probate context.
 She is undertaking the ACTAPS Associate Membership course.

-County Air Ambulance v Pearman: acting for a charity which seeks an order pronouncing against the validity of an alleged will and revoking the grant of probate on the basis of forgery, lack of knowledge and approval, and lack of capacity (led by Richard Wilson QC).
+County Air Ambulance v Pearman: acted for a charity which successfully obtained an order pronouncing against the validity of an alleged will and revoking the grant of probate on the basis of forgery (led by Richard Wilson KC).
+The Defendant conceded the Claimant's summary judgment application following the purported attesting witnesses pleading guilty to perjury.

 Acting for the defendants in a claim brought under the Inheritance (Family and Dependants) Act 1975 by the widow of the deceased, who died intestate having committed suicide shortly after making large transfers of cash to family members.
 The claimant seeks to reverse the transfers under the anti-avoidance provisions of the 1975 Act.

-Schumacher v Clarke [2019] EWHC 1031 (Ch): acted for one of the executors of the estate of Dame Zaha Hadid in his claim for replacement of his co-executors (led by Richard Wilson QC).
+Schumacher v Clarke [2019] EWHC 1031 (Ch): acted for one of the executors of the estate of Dame Zaha Hadid in his claim for replacement of his co-executors (led by Richard Wilson KC).

 Provided expert determination on expenses incurred by an attorney/beneficiary prior to the testator's death, which the executors sought to deduct from his share of the estate.